midnightmonster/activerecord-summarize/README.md

 end
 ```

 Until the `summarize` block ends, the return value of your calculations are `ChainableResult::Future` instances, a bit like a Promise with a more convenient API.
-You can call any method you like on a `ChainableResult`, and you'll get back another `ChainableResult`, and they'll all turn out alright in the end—provided you called methods that would have worked if you had just run that calculation without `summarize`.
+You can call any method you like on a `ChainableResult`, and you'll get back another `ChainableResult`, and they'll all turn out alright in the end—provided you called methods that would have worked if you had run that calculation without `summarize`.
 OTOH, using a `ChainableResult` as an argument to another method generally will not work.

 ```ruby
 Purchase.last_quarter.complete.summarize do |purchases|